tkLayout/tkLayout/config/stdinclude/CMS_Phase2/Pixel/Resolutions/README.txt

-This is to simulate resolution on pixel modules local coordinates X and Y. resolutionLocalX or Y are either nominal values, either values calculated from parameterized models.
+This is to simulate resolution on pixel modules local coordinates X and Y with tkLayout.
+2 modes are avaialble : either resolutionLocalX or Y are set as nominal values, either they are calculated from parameterized models.